tomkowz/TSAssetsPickerController/README.md

 - Set filters (only Photos, only Videos, All)
 - Select multiple assets from one album
 - Customizable order of displaying assets, last-first, first-first (iWrapper has last-first, it cause that user can't scroll 1000+ elements to get latest asset)
-- Other configurations, looks below
+- Other configurations, look below
 - Easy to apply in your project
 - Easy to customize

 Configuration
 ========================
-`TSAssetsPickerController` class has `TSAssetsPickerControllerConfiguration` property which is used to keep settings for the picker.
+`TSAssetsPickerController` has plenty of properties to set.

 | Property                      | Type           	| Default value |